HubertBokszczanin/copywriting-generator/README.md

 2. **Input Data**: Users can upload an Excel (xlsx) file containing product information.
 The application processes this data to generate creative copywriting.

 3. **Marketplace Selection**: Users can specify the target marketplace for which they want to generate copywriting.
-Currently, the application supports Kaufland,CDiscount and Ebay but you can extend it to other marketplaces.
+Currently, the application supports Kaufland, CDiscount and Ebay but you can extend it to other marketplaces.

 4. **Copywriting Generation**: The application utilizes OpenAI's GPT-4 to generate product copywriting based on predefined rulesets specific to the selected marketplace.
 It ensures that generated content adheres to the marketplace's guidelines and formatting requirements.